eltociear/RAGlepedia/README.md

 ## Getting Started

-To start using GenAI-RAG Agent, follow these simple steps:
+To start using RAGlepedia, follow these simple steps:

 ### 1. Environment Setup